Thailand Declares State Of Emergency Amid Anti-Government Protests

 Even so, tens of thousands of protesters were ignoring the decree, gathering peacefully in other parts of the capital, including at a prestigious university and at the city's iconic Democracy Monument.

-Outside a popular shopping center in central Bangkok, people were heard shouting "Down with dictatorship...
-Get out...
+Outside a popular shopping center in central Bangkok, people were heard shouting, "Down with dictatorship. ...
+Get out. ...
 Release our friends," in a reference to the arrested student leaders, according to the Bangkok Post.

 "Like dogs cornered, we are fighting till our deaths," Panupong "Mike Rayong" Jadnok, one the high-profile protest leaders who remains free, told a crowd at a rally near the city's Ratchaprasong intersection, according to Reuters.
 "We won't fall back.
 We won't run away.
 We won't go anywhere."

-Wednesday's very public rebuke of the royal family comes just four years after the death of the widely respected King Bhumibol Adulyadej, known as Rama IX.
-By contrast, many Thais resent Bhumibol's son, Vajiralongkorn, who spends much of his time out of the country, appearing to spend lavishly even as the country's economy has suffered amid the pandemic.
+Wednesday's public rebuke of the royal family comes four years after the death of the widely respected King Bhumibol Adulyadej, known as Rama IX.
+By contrast, many Thais resent Bhumibol's son, Vajiralongkorn, who spends much of his time out of the country, appearing to spend lavishly, even as the country's economy has suffered amid the pandemic.

-Some experts believe that by blocking the royal motorcade, the protests — which began in March but were put on hold by the coronavirus pandemic, only to re-emerge in July — have moved into a more dangerous phase.
+Some experts believe that by blocking the royal motorcade, the protests — which began in March but were put on hold by the coronavirus pandemic, only to reemerge in July — have moved into a more dangerous phase.

-Kevin Hewison, professor emeritus from the University of North Carolina and veteran Thai studies scholar, called the situation "unprecedented."
+Kevin Hewison, professor emeritus from the University of North Carolina at Chapel Hill and veteran Thai studies scholar, called the situation "unprecedented."

-"Yet it is reflective of how a new generation of protesters sees the monarchy and military-backed regime as intertwined and that political reform demands reform of the monarchy as well," he told The Associated Press.
+"Yet it is reflective of how a new generation of protesters sees the monarchy and military-backed regime as intertwined and that political reform demands reform of the monarchy as well," Hewison told The Associated Press.

-Michael Montesano, coordinator of the Thailand Studies Program at the ISEAS-Yusof Isak Institute in Singapore, told the AP that the country was entering "dangerous territory."
+Michael Montesano, coordinator of the Thailand studies program at the ISEAS-Yusof Ishak Institute in Singapore, told the AP that the country was entering "dangerous territory."

-"What seemed to be a low-boil stalemate that the Prayuth government was managing with reasonable success has now, following the incident involving the procession of the queen's motorcade down a street in which an active protest was under way and the arrests of protest leaders, become a full-blown crisis," he said.
+"What seemed to be a low-boil stalemate that the Prayuth government was managing with reasonable success has now, following the incident involving the procession of the queen's motorcade down a street in which an active protest was underway and the arrests of protest leaders, become a full-blown crisis," he said.

-The protest on Wednesday was held on the anniversary of a 1973 student-led uprising against a military dictatorship, when the troops brought in to quell the unrest killed dozens of protesters.
+The protest on Wednesday was held on the anniversary of a 1973 student-led uprising against a military dictatorship when troops brought in to quell the unrest killed dozens of protesters.

 In 2010, the Thai military once again put down populist anti-government protests, killing more than 80 people.